joy094/mamun-food/README.md

-# 🚀 Project Title: mamunfood
+# 🚀 Project Title: mamunFood

-Welcome to the **mamunfood** repository!
+Welcome to the **mamunFood** repository!
 This is a modern, super-fast, and fully responsive static website built using core web technologies (HTML, CSS, and JavaScript).

 ---